Table of contents:

-The social, emotional, and economic impact of poor reading
+Social, emotional, and economic impact

 Poor reading skills cast a dark shadow.
 There is extensive evidence suggesting that learning to read is directly linked to a young child’s self-concept and mental well-being, and that children with hampered reading skills fare poorly academically.
 As the poor achiever’s hope for a fulfilling and productive life starts to diminish, they start to contribute significantly to the overall numbers of school dropouts, single parents, juvenile delinquents and imprisoned adults.
 As many as 75% of those incarcerated in the United States have not graduated from high school and 70% are functionally illiterate and read below a fourth-grade level.
 In addition, underemployed and unemployed adults constitute a significant percentage of children who once failed to acquire functional levels of literacy.